quangthaictc/quangthaictc/README.md

 **`Cyber Security (Intern/Penetration Tester/Red Team)`**

-I'm 🐵, and I am currently a student majoring in Cybersecurity.
+I'm QuangThaiCTC from 🇻🇳, and I am currently a student majoring in Cybersecurity.
 I have a strong passion for information security, especially in identifying and exploiting system vulnerabilities.
 My career goal is to become a skilled penetration tester and a valuable member of a Red Team, contributing to strengthening organizational defenses by thinking like an attacker.
 I am eager to learn, constantly improving my skills, and exploring new challenges in the field of ethical hacking and cybersecurity.

    <p align="left">
       <a href="https://github.com/QuangThaiCTC?tab=followers">